phidelics/NHS-Enterprise-Network-Lab/README.md

 This lab replicates a real-world enterprise network infrastructure built in EVE-NG.
 It demonstrates enterprise-grade network design including firewall zones, inter-VLAN routing, NAT, and DMZ architecture.

-Inspired by enterprise healthcare network designs used in large organisations.

 ## Network Diagram
 ```